gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Arrooo!
 Arrooo!"
 Wolf howls sent shivers up Maddie's fur.
-In mismatched helmets and salvaged armor, the village militia charged around the corner and hit the bots from behind.
+In mismatched helmets and salvaged armor, the village militia charged around the corner to hit the bots from behind.
-Some had weighted axes meant for hacking.
+Some carried weighted axes meant for hacking through metal joints.
-Others had long pikes with bent metal hooks on the end to tangle in bots' limbs and gears.
+Others had long pikes with hooks and spikes on their ends to tangle in bots' limbs and gears.

 "Take 'em in pairs!"
 Mayor Lupus shouted,